ryokbys/nap/doc/nappy.rst

 Setup
 =======

 The ``nappy`` should work with python-2.7 and python-3 series.
-But, as the maintenance of python-2.x series will stop in the near future, it is recommended to use python-3.
+But, as the maintenance of python-2.x series have stopped, it is recommended to use python-3.

 To use ``nappy`` in python program, it is required to add a path to ``nappy`` directory to the environment variable ``PYTHONPATH``.